I’m painting the porch.

 Or it could have been just the giant silver hoops whispering in my ear.

-I did it right away….while the paint was still wet.
+I did it right away while the lighter paint was still wet.

 Pull it slowly back towards you for a clean crisp edge.